-The loop in the front of the school is to be used only as a drop off and pick up point.
-You must enter the loop from the west entrance and exit from the east entrance.
+NEW THIS YEAR The loop in the BACK of the school is to be used only as a drop off and pick up point.
+The front loop is now the bus loop only.
+You must enter the back loop from the east entrance and exit from the west entrance.
 Please stop only on the right hand side of the loop to load or unload.
 The loop is a NO PARKING ZONE.